Wheaton Bible Church

 In the fall of 2016, Wheaton Bible Church took the first step in responding to what we believe is God’s call for us to reach out to a broader region—to the nearly one million people in surrounding communities who are not attending any church where they can hear about new life in Jesus, and who would be more likely to visit a church nearer their homes.

 On September 11, 2016, a second campus was launched in Streamwood, Illinois—under a new campus pastor, Wil Franco.
-Starting with a core team of 150 adult volunteers from Wheaton Bible Church and Iglesia del Pueblo, Tri-Village Church meets at the international headquarters of the Awana youth organization, and is dedicated to serving the people who live in and around the communities of Streamwood, Bartlett, and Hanover Park.
+Starting with a core team of 150 adult volunteers from Wheaton Bible Church and Iglesia del Pueblo, Tri-Village Church met at the former international headquarters of the Awana youth organization.
+They were focused on serving the people who live in and around the communities of Streamwood, Bartlett, and Hanover Park.
+Tri-Village Church held their final service on Sunday, September 11, 2022.

 27W500 North Ave, West Chicago, IL 60185